Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A fractured bone starts to heal on its own right away.
 But a treatment called reduction may help you heal better.
 Reduction is a process that repositions your bones.
-The goal is to get them as close as possible to how they were before the fracture.
-Your doctor will use one or more methods of reduction.
+The goal is to get them as close as possible to how they were before the break.
+Your healthcare provider will use one or more methods of reduction.

-If you have a clean break with little soft tissue damage, closed reduction will probably be used.
-Before the procedure, you may be given a light anesthetic to relax your muscles.
-Then your doctor manually readjusts the position of the broken bone.
+If you have a clean break with little soft tissue damage, closed reduction will likely be used.
+Before the procedure, you may be given medicine to relax your muscles.
+Then your healthcare provider manually readjusts the position of the broken bone.
 A splint or cast will be worn while you heal.

-If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction is likely.
-A general anesthetic may be used during the procedure to let you sleep and relax your muscles.
-Your doctor then makes one or more incisions to realign the bone and repair soft tissues.
+If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction may be needed.
+You may be given medicine during the procedure to let you sleep and relax your muscles.
+Your healthcare provider then makes one or more cuts (incisions) to realign the bone and fix soft tissues.
 Pins, screws, plates, or a combination of implants may be used under the skin to hold the bone in place during healing.
-Another device that may be used is an external fixator, which holds the bones in the correct position, and is surgically placed on the outside of the skin.
+Another device that may be used is an external fixator.
+It holds the bones in the right position.
+It is surgically placed on the outside of the skin.

 Fractures take about 6 weeks or more to heal.
-Keeping your hand raised above your heart can control swelling, throbbing, and pain.
-Your doctor may prescribe medicine that can help reduce pain.
-Don’t remove a splint unless your doctor says you can.
-Call your doctor if your pain gets worse or if you notice any excess swelling or redness.
-Sometimes these implants, especially wires, may need to be removed after the fracture has healed.
+Keeping your hand raised above your heart can help control swelling, throbbing, and pain.
+Your healthcare provider may give you medicine to help ease pain.
+Don’t remove a splint unless your healthcare provider says you can.
+Call your healthcare provider if your pain gets worse or if you notice a lot of swelling or redness.
+Sometimes these implants, especially wires and external fixators, may need to be removed after the broken bone has healed.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |